beschbach/docker-sandbox/README.md

-# docker-sandbox
+# virtualbox-docker
-sandbox for playing with docker
+sandbox with Docker which requires Vagrant and VirtualBox.